snstac/seatak/docs/config.md

 ### Change default password

-The AirTAK OS image contains a user with a default password.
-It is recommended that the owner of AirTAK gateway change this password.
+The SeaTAK OS image contains a user with a default password.
+It is recommended that the owner of SeaTAK gateway change this password.

 To change the default password:

-1. SSH into AirTAK: ``ssh pi@airtak.local``
+1. SSH into SeaTAK: ``ssh pi@seatak.local``
 2. Change the password: ``passwd``

 **Please make note of this password.
 There is no password recovery feature.**